prfmodel.models.impulse.shifted_gamma

 Shifted gamma distribution impulse response model.

 Predicts an impulse response that is a shifted gamma distribution.
-The model has three parameters: shape, rate, and shift.
+The model has three parameters: delay refers to the positive peak, dispersion to the rate, and shift to the onset of the gamma distribution.

 Parameters: